CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Experiments

 \subsection{Effectiveness of $\Delta$-tokens}

 We first evaluate whether the proposed $\Delta$-tokens derived from P-frames provide understanding capabilities comparable to dense RGB representations.
 Tab.~\ref{tab:main_results} summarizes results on three benchmarks under different sampling configurations.
-Across all settings, our codec-aware representation achieves consistent improvements in accuracy compared to the same-sampling baseline, and helps close the gap to the next denser sampling while using significantly fewer tokens.
-Remarkably, even under aggressive compression (e.g., $1$ keyframe per GOP), our model maintains strong performance with over an order-of-magnitude token reduction, demonstrating that the $\Delta$-encoder successfully captures motion and appearance cues critical for temporal reasoning.
-At higher frame densities (e.g., $4$ keyframe per GOP), our model not only matches but often surpasses the performance of the $64$-frame LLaVA-Video-7B~\cite{zhang2024videoinstructiontuningsynthetic} baseline despite using only a fraction of its tokens.
+Across all settings, our codec-aware representation achieves consistent improvements in accuracy compared to the same-sampling baseline, and helps close the gap to the denser sampling configuration while using significantly fewer tokens.
+Remarkably, even under aggressive compression (e.g., $1$ keyframe per GOP), our model maintains strong performance with over an order-of-magnitude token reduction.
+This demonstrates that the $\Delta$-encoder successfully captures motion and appearance cues critical for temporal reasoning (see Supp.; zeroing out $\Delta$-tokens at inference time confirms the VideoLM actively utilizes them and the same scaling trend holds when our model serves as the keyframe-only baseline).
+At higher frame densities (e.g., $4$ keyframes per GOP), our model not only matches but often surpasses the performance of the $64$-frame LLaVA-Video-7B~\cite{zhang2024videoinstructiontuningsynthetic} baseline, despite using only a fraction of its tokens.
+The largest relative gains are observed on PerceptionTest~\cite{patraucean2023perception} ($+6.7\%$) and NextQA~\cite{xiao2021next} ($+1.6\%$), indicating stronger reasoning under a limited token budget.
 These results confirm that our codec-aware tokenization preserves temporal semantics and fine-grained dynamics.
-The largest relative gains are observed on PerceptionTest~\cite{patraucean2023perception} ($+6.9\%$) and NextQA~\cite{xiao2021next} ($+1.3\%$), indicating stronger reasoning under limited token budget.
-As shown in the plots, our method advances the Pareto-optimal frontier, achieving competitive accuracy with substantially reduced token counts, directly translating to lower TTFT and enabling more responsive video understanding systems.
+As shown in the accompanying plots, our method consistently advances the Pareto-optimal frontier across all three benchmarks, achieving competitive or superior accuracy at substantially reduced token counts.